wduquette/george/devdocs/Game Loop.md

 - Call the [[Purging System]] to delete dead entities.
 	- E.g., mobiles that have been killed; visual effects whose animations have stopped.

+## Notes and Open Questions

-As an optimization, we can pause the game loop if there are no active animations and we are waiting for player input.
+- As an optimization, we can pause the game loop if there are no active animations and we are waiting for player input.
+- How should we handle the jump to a different [[Region]]?
+	- Presumably:
+		- Prune the existing event queues and animations
+		- Set the app's `currentRegion` to the new region
+		- Position the player character(s) in the new region.
+		- Repaint.
+		- Wait for user input.

 _Created on 2021-11-28._